SamyPesse/draft-js-prism/README.md

 [![NPM version](https://badge.fury.io/js/draft-js-prism.svg)](http://badge.fury.io/js/draft-js-prism)

 `draft-js-prism` is a decorator for DraftJS to highlight code blocks using [Prism](https://github.com/PrismJS/prism).
+It only decorates code blocks with syntax highlighting, if you're interested in providing a correct edition UX for code blocks, take a look at [draft-js-code](https://github.com/SamyPesse/draft-js-code).

 ![Prism](./preview.gif)